Advertisement

 These are referrals from your doctor to engage in community activities like volunteer groups, beginner-friendly sports clubs, or art classes.
 And guess what?
 They’re working.

-In a recent episode of the mindbodygreen podcast, we dove deep into the science of social prescriptions and how changing your environment can change your health.
+In this episode of the mindbodygreen podcast, we dove deep into the science of social prescriptions and how changing your environment can change your health.
 Our guest was Julia Hotz, a solutions journalist and author of The Connection Cure, who traveled the globe to explore the power of prescribing social connections, artistic endeavors, and more.

 Below is an overview of the pillars of social prescriptions, straight from the podcast episode.